nickneouk/NickNeoCV2025/README.md

 * Collaborated effectively with diverse stakeholders, ensuring seamless system integration and optimal performance.
 * Proactively addressed troubleshooting and issue resolution, minimizing downtime.
 * Contributed to end-user training and support, fostering system adoption.
+* Led the finance aspects of UAT in BC for multiple improvement programmes, including warehousing and MRP setup, UAT, data cleansing, item code setup, process redesign, production order process, physical inventory journals, item journal processing, and purchase order cleansing.

+### Interim Systems Accountant
+Electoral Commission | May 2023 - May 2024

+* Supported the rectification of a failed system implementation, addressing accounting process challenges.
+* Demonstrated a calm demeanor and unwavering determination to effect positive change.
+* Developed Excel-based solutions for Non-Current Asset management, commended by external auditors for meticulousness and design.
+* Led the installation of critical systems, including Accounts Receivable.
+* Effectively prioritised pressing issues and challenged suppliers to rectify longstanding issues.
+* Cultivated a harmonious team dynamic, inspiring confidence and motivating the team to overcome obstacles.

 ### Finance Systems Business Analyst
 *Various Clients* | *Dates of Engagements Available on Request*